 Skip to content

-How to add Labels to Nodes and Deploy Pods to specific Nodes in Kubernetes
+How to add Labels to Nodes and schedule pods to specific Node in Kubernetes

 In Kubernetes, node labels are a powerful feature that allows you to organize and categorize your nodes based on their attributes.
 By using node labels, you can ensure that specific workloads are scheduled on the most appropriate nodes in your cluster.
 In this guide, we’ll walk through the process of adding labels to nodes and deploying a pod to a specific node based on those labels.